shun-liang/yt2doc/README.md

 yt2doc is meant to work fully locally, without invoking any external API.
 The OpenAI SDK dependency is required solely to interact with [Ollama](https://github.com/ollama/ollama).

+## Why

+There have been many existing projects that transcribe YouTube videos with Whisper and its variants, but most of them aimed to generate subtitles, while I had not found one that priortises readability.
+Whisper does not generate line break in its transcription, so transcribing a 20 mins long video without any post processing would give you a huge piece of text, without any line break and topic segmentation.
+This project aims to transcribe videos with that post processing.

 ## Installation

 Install with [pipx](https://github.com/pypa/pipx):